Product sheet

 3

-• Development of detailed production processes according to the APQP quality process
+Development of detailed production processes via the APQP (Advanced Product Quality Planning) framework.

 4

-• Collection and analysis of production data to identify trends and variations.
+Collecting and analysing production data in order to pinpoint trends and variations.
 3PPM in 2023.

 LGC Industries designs and produces over 1 million parts every day